wazo-platform/wazo-platform.org/content/blog/2022-11-hackathon-2022-group-chat.md

 ## Kick-Off

-One subject for the hackathon was to build a chat app powered by Wazo supporting : GIFs, emojis, reactions on messages, files attachment and Markdown.
+One subject for the hackathon was to build a chat app powered by Wazo supporting: GIFs, emojis, reactions on messages, files attachment and Markdown.
 Also behind the scene, we wanted to [build a bridge between Wazo And Matrix](/blog/hackathon-2022-bridging-wazo-and-matrix) to explore methods for integrating Wazo with third-party platforms.

-At this time, we team up Jesse, Charles, Francois and I (Francis) to explore these ideas further.
+Jesse, Charles, Francois and I (Francis) teamed up to explore these ideas further.

 ## Works on Wazo-Platform to Support Group Chat